pengzhanbo/vite-plugin-mock-dev-server/README.md

   body: {},

   /**
-   * If the mock requirement cannot be addressed with the body configuration,
+   * If the mock requirement cannot be solved through `body` configuration,
-   * Then you can expose the http server interface by configuring response,
-   * Achieve fully controlled custom configuration.
+   * then it can be achieved by configuring response and exposing the interface of http server to realize fully controllable custom configuration in req parameters.
+   * The parsing of query, body and params has been built-in, so you can use them directly.
+   * Don't forget to return response data through `res.end()` or skip mock by calling `next()`.
    */
   response(req, res, next) {
     res.end()